 Default to physical separation

-On almost every UK project the cleanest answer to Section 528 for KNX is physical separation — a dedicated containment route, ideally on the same tray system but a separate compartment.
-Mixing J-Y(St)Y 2x2x0.8 with mains in a shared compartment is a Section 528 non-conformity and will be flagged at M&E sign-off.
+On almost every UK project the cleanest answer is physical separation — a dedicated containment route, or a separate compartment on the same tray system.
+Running J-Y(St)Y 2x2x0.8 loose in a shared compartment with mains satisfies neither Reg 528.1 nor Reg 414.4, and it will be picked up at M&E sign-off.

 09 · Building Automation